joamoncab/revenge-unofficial-docs/english/revenge-xposed/0-1_prerequisites.md

-> [!WARNING] BEFORE YOU CONTINUE
+> [!WARNING]
-> If you don't know what any of these mean, then this method is not suitable for you.
+> BEFORE YOU CONTINUE: If you don't know what any of these mean, then this method is not suitable for you.

 ## Prerequisites